Curriculum & Assessment

 - Methods for helping parents build stronger relationships with their child's teacher.

-These guides will be used as an overview of what students know and are able to do in the Sumner-Bonney Lake School District.
+HOW FAMILIES CAN USE THESE GUIDESThese guides will be used as an overview of what students know and are able to do in the Sumner-Bonney Lake School District.
 Please refer to the guide when reviewing your child’s report card for a better understanding of the components that measure your child’s progress.

 Three kinds of parental involvement at home are consistently associated with higher student achievement: actively organizing and monitoring a child’s time, helping with homework and discussing school matters.

 There are things you can do that will help your child be a successful student:

 When parents are involved in their child’s education they do better in school.